 When a specific term like aspirin becomes used generically, this process is called inductive antonomasia.
 Aspirin is often used generically for a pain killer, just as hoover is used for any machine that cleans carpets.
 It is a form of metonymy .

 'Inductive Antonomasia' - Related Links

-Browse the following links to other content related to 'Inductive Antonomasia' from the 'Vocabulary' grammar category:
+Browse the following links to other content related to the term 'Inductive Antonomasia' from the 'General' grammar category: